Continuation Plenary Session of Parliament about Draft National Ordinance 2022 Budget. | SMN NEWS

-PHILIPSBURG:---The House of Parliament will sit in a plenary public session on Thursday, January 20, 2022.
+PHILIPSBURG:--- The House of Parliament will sit in a plenary public session on Friday, January 21, 2022.

-The plenary public meeting, which was adjourned on Wednesday, January 19, 2022, will be reconvened on Thursday at 11.00 hrs. in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
+The plenary public meeting handling the 2022 draft Budget, which was adjourned on January 20, 2022, in the first round.
+It will be reconvened on Friday, January 21, 2022, at 10.00am in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
 The Council of Ministers will be present.

 The agenda point is: